tmkasun/mini_compiler/README.md

                             Lex with Yacc

-* This repository contains components of a compiler in order to learn the basics of compilers
-* Some codes are real implimentations of video tutorials and [stanford online course](https://www.coursera.org/course/compilers)

 ## Tools and Softwares
 * I have used [lex](http://flex.sourceforge.net/)/[flex](http://dinosaur.compilertools.net/) for build scanner/lexical analizer and [YACC](http://dinosaur.compilertools.net/yacc/index.html)/BISON for syntax parsing